hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 ### Part E - Create a Time Series Line Graph
 1. Create a new worksheet.
 2. Drag the `Longitude` and `Latitude` to the Row shelf and the Column shelf.
 3. Change the title of the chart to "Quarterly Sales by Regional Manager".
 Change the font size to 16.
-Center the title and change the background to light-gray.
+Center the title and change the background to light gray.

 ### Part F - Create and Publish the Dashboard
 1. Adjust the layout from **Phone** to **Desktop**.
 Select **Fit Width** and set **Height** to 1060px.
 Then, select **Custom** and **Tiled** from the layout card.
 2. Check **Show Dashboard Title** and change the title to "Super Store Sales Dashboard".
 Change the font size to 22.
-Center the title and change the background to light-blue.
+Center the title and change the background to light blue.
 3. Add a **Horizontal Container** under the dashboard title and set the layout to **Tiled**.
 4. On the legends, change the font size to 12, and center the title.
 5. Using two **Vertical Containers**, position the charts and legends in the layout displayed below.